greenzorro/victor42.eth/content/post-en/折腾与思考/今天你又被AI搜索猪队友带沟里了吗？.md

 url: /post-en/ai-search
 translationKey: ai-search
 ---

+Read this, and you might just pull yourself (and the AI) out of the ditch.

 I've been looking for a truly reliable AI search tool.
 I figured I'd just test it with some representative questions.
 Turns out, I was in over my head.